Sukhoi Su-25: Ukrainian service

 The Ukrainian Air force also operates Su-25s.
 On 26 February 2022 three Su-25s from the 299th Tactical Aviation Brigade were lost.
 "Blue 19" and "Blue 30" were shot down over the Kherson region.
 The pilots were presumed dead.
 Photos of the wrecks of the two Ukrainian aircraft were published.
-A third aircraft from the 299th was lost, but the pilot, Andrey Maksinov was captured by Russian forces.
+A third aircraft from the 299th was lost, but the pilot was captured by Russian forces.
 Ukrainian media acknowledged that the pilot was Ukrainian.
-The next day another Su-25, "Blue 39", piloted by Gennady Matulyak was shot down near Hlibivka Vyshgorod, Kyiv region.
+The next day another Su-25, "Blue 39", was shot down near Hlibivka Vyshgorod, Kyiv region.
 On 2 March, one Su-25 from 299th Tactical Aviation Brigade piloted by Oleksandr Korpan was lost over Starokostiantyniv, Khmelnytskyi Oblast.
 On 10 March one Su-25, "Blue 31" was shot down near Nova Kakhovka, Kherson.
 On 14 March another Su-25 was shot down by Russian forces in Volnovakha, Donbas region.
-The pilot, Roman Vasyliuk, was captured by Russian forces and later released on 24 April, in a Russo-Ukrainian prisoner swap.
+The pilot was captured by Russian forces and later released on 24 April, in a Russo-Ukrainian prisoner swap.
 On 22 March, a Ukrainian Su-25, heavily damaged in combat was recorded in video.
 On 15 April, a Ukrainian Su-25 was reportedly shot down by Russian forces in Izyum.
 The downing of the aircraft was recorded by a military camera in thermographic mode.
 The pilot, Captain Yegor Seredyuk, was reported as being killed near Izyum on 15 April.
 Seredyuk was awarded the Hero of Ukraine order.
-On 14 May a Su-25 from 299th Tactical Aviation Brigade piloted by Captain Serhiy Parkhomenko was shot down in Huliaipole, Zaporizhzhia Oblast and the pilot killed.
+On 14 May a Su-25 from 299th Tactical Aviation Brigade was shot down in Huliaipole, Zaporizhzhia Oblast and the pilot killed.

+On 14 March 2023, the Minister of Defense of North Macedonia, Slavjanka Petrovska, confirmed the transfer of four non-airworthy Su-25s to Ukraine.

+On 2 January 2025, Forbes reported that Ukraine apparently managed to overhaul its remaining Su-25s to carry Western glide bombs such as the French AASM Hammer in 2024, allowing them to operate outside of Russian air defenses range.

 Variants

 Su-25

 The basic version of the aircraft was produced at Factory 31, at Tbilisi, in the Soviet Republic of Georgia.
 Between 1978 and 1989, 582 single-seat Su-25s were produced in Georgia, not including aircraft produced under the Su-25K export program.
-This variant of the aircraft represents the backbone of the Russian Air Force's Su-25 fleet, currently the largest in the world.
+This variant of the aircraft represents the backbone of the Russian Aerospace Forces' Su-25 fleet, currently the largest in the world.
 The aircraft experienced a number of accidents in operational service caused by system failures attributed to salvo firing of weapons.
 In the wake of these incidents, use of its main armament, the 240 mm S-24 rocket, was prohibited.
 In its place, the FAB-500 500 kg general-purpose high-explosive bomb became the primary armament.